rpetit3/pmga/README.md

 Given I only wanted to run this on the command-line, please keep that in mind if any issues arise.
 I might be able to assist with technical issues, but I cannot help interpret the results (e.g. serotype/serogroup).
-For help with the biological significance of the results, it would probably be best to reach out to  [BMGAP](https://github.com/CDCgov/BMGAP).
+For help with the biological significance of the results, it would probably be best to reach out to [Bacterial Meningitis Genome Analysis Platform (BMGAP)](https://github.com/CDCgov/BMGAP).

 I'm sure they would be willing to help!